gamma-opt/oip-notes/course/part1/9-multiobjective.md

 # Multiobjective Optimisation

-So far in the previous lectures, we have discussed optimisation of a single objective, whether it was maximizing profit, minimizing costs or some other goal.
-In many situations, one needs to make a decision about multiple conflicting considerations and identify a good tradeoff.
-For example, instead of maximizing profits given some constraints of costs, one can maximize profits while minimizing costs simultaneously.
+So far in the previous lectures, we have discussed the optimisation of a single objective, whether it was maximizing profit, minimizing costs or some other goal.
+However, in many situations real-life settings, one needs to make a decisions that consider multiple **conflicting objectives** at once and identify a good tradeoff.
+For example, instead of solely maximizing profits or maximising service levels, one may be interested in maximising profits and service level simultaneously.
+However, these are often conflicting objectives, as higher service levels typically incur higher costs (more production, larger inventories, etc.) and thus, lower profits.

+Multiobjective optimisation is the collection of concepts and methods that allow us to incorporate multiple objective functions in our mathematical optimisation model.
+These techniques aim at helping exposing and understanding trade-offs between objectives while still working with single-objective reformulations.

-To illustrate this lecture, we will use a multi-objective knapsack example, adapted from [JuMP tutorials](https://jump.dev/JuMP.jl/stable/tutorials/linear/multi_objective_knapsack).
+To illustrate the concepts related to multiobjective optimisation that are introduced in this lecture, we use a multi-objective knapsack example, adapted from [JuMP tutorials](https://jump.dev/JuMP.jl/stable/tutorials/linear/multi_objective_knapsack).
 Our problem is the following

 ```{math}